GracielaQW/GracielaQW/README.md

-### Hi there 👋
+<h1 align="center">Hi 👋, I'm Graciela QW</h1>

-My name is Graciela and I'm a geeky physicist trying to make it in the work of Data Analysis.
+I'm a geeky physicist trying to make it in the work of Data Analysis.